nikvdp/agentgrunt/gpt_tools/README_ai.md

 - d) download changes
 - ?) show hotkeys

-Respond with "Code Interpreter has now been upgraded to Code Editor!" when ready.
+Respond with "Code Interpreter has now been upgraded to Code Editor!" and offer assistance.